EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

      - StatefulSets
      - ConfigMaps
      - Secrets
-   3. Ability to migrate the whole namespace that can consist of multiple objects
+   3. Ability to clone the whole namespace that can consist of multiple objects
-   4. Ability to migrate over objects by label
+   4. Ability to clone over objects by label
-   5. Ability to migrate the whole cluster (including all its objects)
+   5. Ability to clone the whole cluster (including all its objects)

      Example: kubectl -s source_cluster -d destination_cluster --all -n namespace
 ---